bg-write/how-i-got-my-first-dev-job/README.md

 <hr>

-* *The ideal daily schedule includes the following themes: Apply, Practice, Study, Code, and Exercise.*
+* *Apply, Practice, Study, Code, and Exercise.*
 * *Aim to do a few things consistently every day  (with breaks).
-Even if you don't see the immediate benefits, it'll all add up over time.*
+Even if you don't see the immediate benefits, it all adds up over time.*
-* *There are so many aspects about the job hunt that we can't control.
+* *There are so many aspects about the job hunt we can't control.
 Focus on what you can control; high standards, low expectations.*
-* *Financially and emotionally be ready to not land a job for at least a full year.
+* *Financially and emotionally be ready to not land a job for at least a year.
 And no, sometimes it doesn't get easier.*
-* *Make your schedule flexible enough to account for the days you're sick, dealing with personal matters, or feeling burnt out and need to recharge.
+* *Make your schedule flexible enough to account for the days when you're sick, dealing with personal matters, or feeling burnt out and need to recharge.
 You're not lazy by taking breaks.*
-* *The right people are not going to find us and pluck us out of obscurity and base our value only on the quality of our work.
+* *The right people are not going to find you and pluck you out of obscurity and base your value only on the quality of your work.
 You need to network.*
 * *Being a master hacker is fun, but at least for your first job, companies want to hire people with experience working with other people over lone wolves.*
 * *Practice coding challenges not to solve them, but to practice how to think out-loud and break-down difficult problems.*
-* *Master the Hash Table.*
+* *When in doubt, Hash Table.*
-* *Side projects help, but only if you're actually excited about what you're building and WANT to talk about them.*
+* *Side projects help, but only if you're actually excited about what you're building and WANT to talk about them; it's easier to code things you actually want to build.*
 * *Other people's success is not your failure.*

 <hr>